-The net proceeds from the issue of the Bonds are estimated to be approximately US\$\\\ million after deducting the fee and expenses of the offering.
+The net proceeds from the issue of the Bonds are estimated to be approximately US\$58.8 million after deducting the issue expenses of the offering.

 The aggregate net proceeds received by the Company from the offer will be used towards the acquisition of 100% Equity of EBIX Inc.